Problems

 Difficulty

-Draw how Robinson Crusoe should put pegs and ropes to tie his goat in order for the goat to graze grass in the shape of a semicircle
+Draw how Robinson Crusoe should use pegs, ropes, and sliding rings to tie his goat in order for the goat to graze grass in the shape of a semicircle.

-Draw a picture how Robinson used to tie the goat and the wolf in order for the goat to graze the grass in the shape of a ring
+Draw a picture how Robinson could have used pegs and ropes to tie the wolf and the goat so that the goat grazed an area in the shape of a ring (like a disc with a hole in the middle).

 Think of other shapes Robinson’s goat can graze without a wolf, or with a wolf tied nearby.
 What if Robinson managed to tame several wolves and used them as guard dogs?
 Can two tied wolves keep an untied goat in a triangle?
 Can you think of other shapes you can create with Robinson’s goat and wolves?

-Prove the divisibility rule for \(3\): the number is divisible by \(3\) if and only if the sum of its digits is divisible by \(3\).
+Prove the divisibility rule for \(3\): a number is divisible by \(3\) if and only if the sum of its digits is divisible by \(3\).

-While studying numbers and its properites, Robinson came across a 3-digit prime number with the last digit being equal to the sum of the first two digits.
-What was the last digit of that number if among the number did not have any zeros among it’s digits?
+While studying numbers and their properties, Robinson came across a three-digit prime number whose last digit equals the sum of the first two digits.
+What are the options for the last digit of this number, given that none of its digits is zero?

 Prove the divisibility rule for \(4\): a number is divisible by \(4\) if and only if the number made by the last two digits of the original number is divisible by \(4\);